ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/intro.md

 Software developers use the Raspberry Pi 4 to prototype embedded Linux and IoT projects.
 The architecture compatibility between the Raspberry Pi 4 and Arm cloud instances make a good combination for developers.
 Developers are interested to compare and contrast Arm cloud virtual machines with single board computers such as the Raspberry Pi 4.

-This learning path introduces the Raspberry Pi 4 using a few common developer tasks as examples.
+This Learning Path introduces the Raspberry Pi 4 using a few common developer tasks as examples.
 It also compares and contrasts the Raspberry Pi 4 with Arm cloud instances.

 ## Raspberry Pi 4 hardware specs